 In the mid 1960’s Dr. Rolf and her practitioners formed the original Guild for Structural Integration as a way to help organize Dr. Rolf’s students.
 Demand for her unique training necessitated the formation of her own dedicated school, and Rolf’s teaching activities were consolidated forming a 401C3 non-profit entity in 1971, The Rolf Institute of Structural Integration (RISI).
 Later on, after the Rolf Institute had become incorporated, the term “Rolfing” was registered with the U.S. Patent Office and RISI was granted service mark rights for the word Rolfing, distinguishing the Rolfing brand from all other forms of Structural Integration.

 In 1990, a group of senior RISI faculty split off and reformed the original Guild for Structural Integration, incorporating it as a non-profit organization.
-It was here that I obtained my certification in Structural Integration and trained in 4-Handed S.I. and Rolf Movement.
+It was here that I obtained my certification in Structural Integration and trained in 4-Handed S.I. and Rolf Movement from the RISI.
 Both GSI and RISI are members of the International Association for Structural Integration (IASI), an organization of several schools that are inspired by Dr. Ida Rolf’s vision.

 In 1977 Dr. Rolf published her sole book, Rolfing: The Integration of Human Structures.
 With her passing in 1979, she left a legacy of unprecedented work which continues to impact countless lives today.
 Practitioners like me are able to channel her research, teachings and techniques so that clients are able to enjoy the freedom of a body that is aligned and balanced in gravity.